 By default, the Analysis page displays text mining results as Comments.
-You can switch between the different result views in the upper right corner.
+You can switch between the different result views in the menu on the left.

-Ordered from left to right, these buttons will take you to the different ways of viewing your results: Comments (default), Topics or Opinions.
+Ordered from top to bottom, these buttons will take you to the different ways of viewing your results: Comments (default), Topics or Opinions.
 Each one offers a unique perspective of the results.

 These three ways of viewing results can also be applied to Blacklists.